Content Guidance

 As Abuela reconnects with her heritage, she inspires Yeila for her festival performance.
 After a touching moment where Abuela gives Yeila a flower for inspiration, Yeila returns to D.C. for the festival.
 Backstage, she finds comfort in the presence of her mother, Abuela, and her new friends.

 On stage, Yeila performs a vibrant dance that celebrates her roots and newfound confidence, concluding the play on a triumphant note that emphasizes the power of cultural pride and self-acceptance.
-The audience cheers as Yeila’s journey comes full circle
+The audience cheers as Yeila’s journey comes full circle.

 SCT's The Snow Queen